 We have a statutory duty to work in the public interest, a duty which we are strongly committed to achieving through our work to promote a strong, varied and effective solicitor profession working in the interests of the public and protecting and promoting the rule of law.
 We seek to influence the creation of a fairer and more just society through our active engagement with the Scottish and United Kingdom Governments, Parliaments, wider stakeholders and our membership.

-Our Rural Affairs Law sub-committee and Trade Policy Working Group welcome the opportunity to consider and common upon the Department for Environment, Food and Rural Affairs' (Defra) paper Health and Harmony: the future for food, farming and the environment in a Green Brexit.
+Our Rural Affairs sub-committee welcomes the opportunity to consider and respond to Scottish Affairs Committee's inquiry on The future of Scottish agriculture post-Brexit.
 We have the following comments to put forward for consideration.

-General comments
+General remarks